 Using Edible Candles on a Dog Birthday Cake

 If/when inserting biscuit candles into a cake, it helps to make a small hole for each candle first so that you don’t accidentally crack the candle trying to push it in.
 This is especially important if you have a dense cake, like our meatloaf birthday cake.

 Fun with Our Offcuts and Extra Treat Dough

-I made extra candle treats, but still had more dog than I wanted for candles as well as the offcut ends.
-I decided to marble these together into some rainbow treats.
+I made a few extra candle treats, but still had more dog than I wanted for candles.
+There was also leftover mixed dough from the offcut ends of the candles.
+I decided to marble the doughs together into some rainbow treats.
 They came out much cuter than I expected.
-I was hooked on marbling… Check out our unicorn bone rainbow marbled dog treats for full details on creating colourful marbled treat.
+This got me hooked on marbling.
+Check out our unicorn bone rainbow marbled dog treats for full details on creating colourful marbled treat.